npc-gnu/pacostrap/README.md

 ## pacstrap for offline installation(manuel arch installation)

 Hello Arch lovers!
-> 8 September 2025: I will use archlinux tarball for first stage.
-Development is not ended.
+> 11 September 2025: Tarball support started and it is not ready yet.

 ## Installation
 ```any linux shell